 A tab is denoted by its associated visualization type.
 A tab is created when you run and inspect your data, add a new tab, or duplicate a tab.
 By using multiple tabs, you can create unique visualizations to inspect differences, spot trends, and develop insights regarding your data.
 You can add a new tab to build a new visualization, or you can duplicate an existing tab to investigate the results of small changes to your data.
 Tabs remain open between sessions so that you can always return to the inspection canvas to fine tune your transformation at any time until satisfied with the results.

 Note that tabs can become invalid when you reopen a remembered inspection session, if, for example, some of the selected fields in the transformation or step were removed, renamed, or changed in relation to the hierarchy.
 Additionally, tabs can become invalid when the metadata of the field changes.
 To revalidate those tabs, you can clear the invalid fields from the visualization in the inspection canvas, or exit your session and revert the performed changes before reentering the inspection environment.
 In the flat table, all invalid fields are removed automatically.

 Publish for Collaboration

-When you’re ready to make your content available for others, you can publish it as a data source.
+When you are ready to make your content available for others, you can publish it as a data source.
 The data source uses a data service that is automatically created on the step, and is available to other tools.
 You must be connected to your repository to publish the data source.

-Perform the following steps to publish your data:
+Perform the following steps to publish your content: